Affluent Chinese have been moving to Japan since the COVID lockdowns

 Bookstores in mainland China used to hold symposia like this where ideas and current events were debated.
 But in China's tense current political environment, that's no longer possible.

-One of the symposium speakers is Hu Ang, a professor of architecture at Tokyo University.
+One of the symposium speakers is Hu Ang, a professor of architecture at the University of Tokyo.
 He explains that he was drawn to Japan by the cultural environment in Kyoto, Japan's former capital, where Japan's import of Chinese culture and technology are visible in exquisite Buddhist temples and serene gardens.

 "In Kyoto, you can see the graceful architectural style of Tang and Song Dynasty China," Hu explains.
 "It's preserved in some places in China, but the place to find traditional Chinese culture preserved in a systematic and complete way is actually in Japan."